-Students who miss final examinations for legitimate reasons may apply for make-up examinations.
+Students who miss final examinations for legitimate reasons may apply for makeup examinations.

 Generally, permission is granted only to students who maintain passing grades up to the final examination period.
-For each make-up examination, a Petition for Final Make-up Examination form with the instructor's signature must be completed and received in the Registrar's Office by deadline dates (refer to Academic Calendar).
+For each make-up examination, a Petition for Final Makeup Examination form with the instructor's signature must be completed and received in the Registrar's Office by deadline dates (refer to Academic Calendar).

-Students pay \$15 for the first make-up exams plus \$5 for each additional exam.
+Students pay \$15 for the first makeup exam plus \$5 for each additional exam.